hsmrkulj/hsmrkulj/README.md

 To-dos for 1.6:

-switch off zoom on mobile devices, better font for H1, fix accordition + icon alignment, fix Personal card area (layout), fix gallery navigation buttons alignment (to center), fix broken GitHub link (new repo name)
+switch off zoom on mobile devices, better font for H1 and less agressive gradient for accordition headlines, fix alignment of + icon in the accordition zone, fix Personal card area (layout), fix gallery navigation buttons alignment (to center), fix broken GitHub link (new repo name)